keboola/connection-docs/overview/tutorial/load/googledrive.md

 ---
-title: Part 1b - Loading data with GoogleDrive Extractor
+title: Part 1b - Loading Data with GoogleDrive Extractor
 permalink: /overview/tutorial/load/googledrive/
 ---

-In the [previous step](/overview/tutorial/load/) you learned, how to quickly load data into KBC using manual import.
-In real production projects, this is seldom used as most of the data are obtained automatically using *extractors*.
-In this tutorial, you will use a Google Drive extractor to load data from an external data sheet.
+In the [previous step](/overview/tutorial/load/), you learned how to quickly load data into KBC using manual import.
+In real production projects, this is seldom used as most of the data is obtained automatically using *extractors*.
+In this part of the tutorial, you will use a Google Drive extractor to load data from an external data sheet.

 Google Drive is a common method for sharing small reference tables between different organizations.
+For our purposes, create a Google spreadsheet from the [level.csv](/overview/tutorial/level.csv) file.
-Lets assume that someone shared a *level* table with you through Google Drive.
-Well, because no one actually did you have to pretend it and create a Google spreadsheet from [level.csv](/overview/tutorial/level.csv) file.
+Let's pretend someone shared the *level* table with you through Google Drive.

 ## Prepare
 Go to [Google Spreadsheets](https://docs.google.com/spreadsheets) and *Start a new Blank Spreadsheet*.
 Then go to